Guide to Final Salary Pension Transfers

 Given poor annuity rates, the figures on offer from final salary schemes have increased to compensate for the fact that you now need far more to buy an income today than you’ve needed previously.

-Another reason for rising final salary transfer values has been employers being keen to reduce the risk on their books final salary schemes represent.
+Another reason for rising transfer values has been employers being keen to reduce the risk on their books final salary schemes represent.

-A final salary pension transfer will allow you to take advantage of today’s high CETVs, but remember that’s because the cost of providing a pension income has increased sharply, too.
+A pension transfer will allow you to take advantage of today’s high CETVs, but remember that’s because the cost of providing a pension income has increased sharply, too.